July 17, 2017

-When I was very young, I wanted to be an inventor.
-As I got a bit older, I enjoyed and did well at business studies at school and thought banking would be a good career choice – however, then I spent an unenjoyable week’s work experience in a bank which laid that thought to rest.
+When I was very young, I wanted to be an inventor but as I got a bit older, I did well at business studies at school and thought banking would be a good career choice.
+I then spent a very unenjoyable week’s work experience in a bank, which laid that thought to rest.
 At 16 years old – while awaiting my exam results – I spotted a job opportunity at my local accounting firm and the rest is history.

 What attracted you to your current role?

-In terms of the role, I saw taking on the position of office managing partner as a challenge (given the size and diverse nature of the workforce across our two offices) and also an opportunity to really make a difference across the Newcastle offices and in the local market place.
+In terms of the role, I saw taking on the position as a challenge, given the size and diverse nature of the workforce across our two offices.
+I also recognised an opportunity to really make a difference across the Newcastle offices and in the local marketplace.

 What is your company’s mission?

 EY’s mission is to Build a Better Working World.
 Our values define who we are.
 They are the fundamental beliefs of our global organisation.
 They guide our actions and behaviour.
-They influence the way we work with each other – and the way we serve our clients and engage with our communities.
-Every day, each one of us makes choices and decisions that directly affect the way we experience each other and the way our clients and wider communities experience us.
+They influence the way we work with each other, how we serve our clients and engage with our communities.
 Our values give us confidence that we are using the same principles to help us make these decisions throughout our global organisation

 How do you get the best out of your team?

-I’ve been told that I’m very supportive and I make an effort to get to know my teams and spend time with them, and also that I’m not afraid to get my hands dirty when necessary.
-I’m someone with principles and will always aim to do the right thing and call out any bad behaviours.
-I also always thank my teams and give praise where due, as without them, I’d be nothing.
+I’ve been told that I’m very supportive and I make an effort to get to know my teams and spend time with them; also that I’m not afraid to get my hands dirty when necessary.
+I’m someone with principles and will always aim to do the right thing and call out bad behaviour.
+I also always thank my teams and give praise where due as, without them, I’d be nothing.

 What has been your career highlight?

-There have been a number of highlights along the way, though more recently it was being appointed to the Board of Elton John AIDS Foundation as a non-executive member of the Finance & Investment Committee; something which I am both passionate about and proud of.
-And, of course, taking on the role of office managing partner of EY in Newcastle.
+There have been a number of highlights along the way, though more recently it was being appointed to the Board of Elton John AIDS Foundation as a non-executive member of the Finance and Investment Committee.
+It’s something I am both passionate about and proud of.

 What has been your biggest challenge?